Doctor of Philosophy in Soil Science (PhD)

-The program is enriched through collaboration with colleagues in other graduate programs such as Forestry, Geography, Plant Science, Institute for Resources and Environment, Landscape Architecture, and in agencies such as Environment Canada, Canadian Forest Service, Agriculture and Agri-Food Canada, Forest Innovation Investment, and various provincial government agencies.
+The program is enriched through collaboration with colleagues in other graduate programs such as Forestry, Geography, Plant Science, Institute for Resources, Environment and Sustainabilty, Landscape Architecture, and in agencies such as Environment Canada, Canadian Forest Service, Agriculture and Agri-Food Canada, Forest Innovation Investment, and various provincial government agencies.

 |Fees||Canadian Citizen / Permanent Resident / Refugee / Diplomat||International|

 |Tuition per installment||$1,767.18||$3,104.64|

 |Tuition per year|